 Everything you own should have a designated place in your home.
 That way, once you use something, you always know where it is supposed to go so it doesn’t sit out and become clutter.
 The broom should always have a place to hang on the back of the door or in a closet.
 The pots and pans should have a specific place they need to be put up.
 You get the idea.

 I know it can be hard at first, but stay strong!
 Holding on to a shirt you’ve had since high school can be very sentimental, but I promise you do not need it.
 Just imagine how much freer you’ll feel once you get rid of all the clutter.

 We can’t talk about creating a minimalist home without touching a bit on decor and minimalist aesthetic.
 Let’s continue and dive right into these essential decor tips:

 1. Pick brighter colors

-The key to minimalist houses is utilizing space.
-A good way to trick the eyes into thinking that a room has more space is painting the walls with brighter colors.
-Dark colors can seem claustrophobic at times, so adding a new, light coat of paint can really make a room feel spacious
+The key to minimalist living is utilizing space.
+A good way to trick the eyes into thinking that a room has more space is by painting the walls with brighter colors.
+Dark colors can seem claustrophobic at times, so adding a new, light coat of paint can really make a room feel spacious.

 2. Pick solid colors